 - You have received a tax invoice from your supplier

-How do you lodge a BAS Statement?
+How to lodge BAS

-Depending on how much money your business generates, you’ll need to pay your BAS monthly, quarterly or yearly.
+Depending on how much money your business generates, you’ll need to pay your BAS monthly, quarterly, or yearly.

 The due dates for each quarter are as follows: